inseven/incontext/README.md

 - Linux support
 - Consider special files in directories for nested behaviours
 - Support querying for posts without or with dates
+- Clean up and document the context variables and functions